Executive Director and Director

-The executive director sets the overall strategy and the vision for the Office of Career Services and engages internal and external stakeholders to help prepare Princeton students to live, work and lead in a global society.
+The executive director and director set the overall strategy and the vision for the Office of Career Services and engage internal and external stakeholders to help prepare Princeton students to live, work and lead in a global society.

 Career counselors assist students and alumni in choosing a major, exploring career interests, applying to graduate or professional school, looking for a job or internship or developing a career strategy.
 Our career counseling staff is knowledgeable in the career development process, a wide range of career options and industries, graduate school application procedures and job market trends.
 We have listed some specialty areas below, however all of our career counselors can meet with any Princeton undergraduate, graduate student or alumna/us.